asyncapi/jasyncapi/README.md

 This is a code-first tool for [AsyncAPI](https://www.asyncapi.com/) specification.

 > You can find snapshot in development branch.
 Here are located to maven modules:
-> `asyncapi-core` wich contains defined AsyncAPI schema and `asyncapi-maven-plugin` for schema generation
+> `asyncapi-core` wich contains defined AsyncAPI schema and `asyncapi-maven-plugin`, `asyncapi-gradle-plugin` for schema generation